caseyg/awesome/TOPICS.md

 *   [authorizerdev/authorizer](https://github.com/authorizerdev/authorizer) - Your data, your control.
 Fully open source, authentication and authorization.
 No lock-ins.
 Deployment in Railway in 120 seconds || Spin a docker image as a micro-service in your infra.
 Built in login page and Admin panel out of the box.

-*   [miroslavpejic85/mirotalk](https://github.com/miroslavpejic85/mirotalk) - 🚀 WebRTC - P2P - Simple, Secure, Fast Real-Time Video Conferences Up to 8k and 60fps, compatible with all browsers and platforms.
+*   [miroslavpejic85/mirotalk](https://github.com/miroslavpejic85/mirotalk) - 🚀 Open source WebRTC P2P video conferencing for fast secure real time communication up to 8K and 60fps, works in all browsers and platforms

 *   [hedgedoc/hedgedoc](https://github.com/hedgedoc/hedgedoc) - HedgeDoc - Ideas grow better together